image: Lily Bed in Walnut & Blue

 We've finally made our way back to the master bedroom, which always seems to be a bit neglected because, well... it's never on display.
 But, we want our room to feel like a retreat, so we've begun the task of finding the perfect bed to be the focal point of our bedroom.
 We decided to go with a platform bed for several reasons, which we'll get to!

-In case you're ready to make your bedroom your own personal refuge, here's an outline of what were talking about below.
+In case you're ready to make your bedroom your own personal refuge, here's an outline of the cool bed frames we're talking about below, listed (roughly) in order of price.
+Whether you're looking for a Queen or King platform bed, you're bound to find a design you love below.
 Feel free to click and skip ahead!

 - Mercury Mid Century Mod Bed